JoeAnonimist/blog/docs/qt_widgets/02_signals_and_slots/02_using_lambdas.md

 parent: 02 Signals and Slots
 ---

-## A PySide6 Signal and Slot Example using Lambdas
+## Signal and Slot Example with Lambdas

 ![Using lambdas](/blog/images/qtwidgetsexamples/02_signals_and_slots/02_using_lambdas.png)